Westbrook/blog/help-text.md

 }
 ```

-Binding the listener to `this`, even though the `input` occurs within our shadow DOM, is useful to ensure that the `handleInput()` callback is bound to our host element, and not the child `<input />`.
-In our example, we'll be keeping the held state to an absolute minimum, but having the reference the host element not only allows us to directly query selectors within our element, were we to hold state on our element we'd have access to that as well.
+Adding the listener to `this`, even though the `input` occurs within our shadow DOM, is useful to ensure that the `handleInput()` callback is bound to our host element, and not the child `<input />`.
+In our example, we'll be keeping the held state to an absolute minimum, but having `this` reference the host element not only allows us to directly query selectors within our element, were we to hold state on our element we'd have access to that as well.
 In the `handleInput()` callback we can examine the `event`'s `composedPath()` to reacquire the `<input />` element and call `checkValidity()` on it:

 ```js
 handleInput(event) {